Melba Pattillo Beals: College

 Beals attended San Francisco State University, earning a bachelor's degree.
 She later earned a master's degree in journalism from Columbia University.
 On May 22, 2009, she received her Doctoral Degree in Education at the University of San Francisco.
 The day marked USF's 150th annual commencement ceremony.

 Career

 Beals' book Warriors Don't Cry chronicles the events of 1957 during the Little Rock crisis, based partly on diaries she kept during the period.
 She also wrote White is a State of Mind, which begins where Warriors left off.
-To date, Warriors Don't Cry continues to be a #1 Amazon bestseller in the "Prejudice Books for Teens & Young Adults" genre.
+To date, Warriors Don't Cry continues to be a #1 Amazon bestseller in the "Teen & Young Adult Nonfiction on Prejudice" genre.

 In 1959, the NAACP awarded the Spingarn Medal to Beals and to the other members of the Little Rock Nine, together with civil rights leader Daisy Bates, who had advised the group during their struggles at Central High.
 In 1999, she and the rest of the Nine were awarded the highest civilian honor, the Congressional Gold Medal.
 Only three hundred others have received this.

 She taught journalism at Dominican University of California, where she is the chair emeritus of the communications department.

+She is a member of the Board of Directors of Arukah Animal International, an organization which aims to put an end to animal exploitation and suffering through advocacy, awareness, and the arts.